 map.insert(field_name, field_value);

-// field_name and field_value are invalid at this point
+// field_name and field_value are invalid at this point, try using them and

+// see what compiler error you get!

+Listing 8-20: Showing that keys and values are owned by the hash map once they’re inserted

-We would not be able to use the bindings field_name and field_value after they have been moved into the hash map with the call to insert.
+We aren’t able to use the variables field_name and field_value after they’ve been moved into the hash map with the call to insert.

-If we insert references to values into the hash map, the values themselves will not be moved into the hash map.
-The values that the references point to must be valid for at least as long as the hash map is valid, though.
-We will talk more about these issues in the Lifetimes section of Chapter 10.
+If we insert references to values into the hash map, the values won’t be moved into the hash map.
+The values that the references point to must be valid for at least as long as the hash map is valid.
+We’ll talk more about these issues in the “Validating References with Lifetimes” section in Chapter 10.

+prod: confirm xref

 Accessing Values in a Hash Map

-We can get a value out of the hash map by providing its key to the get method:
+We can get a value out of the hash map by providing its key to the get method as shown in Listing 8-21:

 use std::collections::HashMap;